Oxford Group: Spiritual life, not religion

 The Oxford group literature defines the group as "not being a religion", for it had "no hierarchy, no temples, no endowments, its workers no salaries, no plans but God's plan".
 Their chief aim was "A new world order for Christ, the King".

 In fact one could not "belong" to the Oxford group for it had no membership list, badges, or definite location.
 It was simply "a group of people from all walks of life who have surrendered their life to God".
 Their endeavour was to lead a spiritual life "under God's Guidance" and their purpose was to carry their message so others could do the same.

 The group was more like a spiritual revolution, unhampered by institutional ties; it combined social activities with religion, it had no organized board of officers.
 The group declared itself to be not an "organization" but an "organism".
-Though Frank Buchman was the group's founder and leader, group members believed their true leader to be the Holy spirit and "relied on God Control", meaning "guidance received from God" by those people who had "fully surrendered to God's will".
+Though Frank Buchman was the group's founder and leader, group members believed their true leader to be the Holy Spirit and "relied on God Control", meaning "guidance received from God" by those people who had "fully surrendered to God's will".
 By working with people from all the churches, regardless of denomination, they drew new members.

 A newspaper account in 1933 described it as "personal evangelism — one man or woman talking to another and discussing his or her problems was the order of the day".
 In 1936, Good Housekeeping magazine described the group as having neither membership, nor dues, nor paid leaders, nor new theological creed, nor regular meetings; it was simply a fellowship of people who desire to follow a way of life, a determination, and not a denomination.

-How God Can Lead People
+Primary purpose

 Frank Buchman's speeches include references to "The Oxford Group's primary purpose".